 - You will then be asked to enter the average length of your period.
 Tap on the plus and minus icons to adjust it.
 Tap “Continue” or “I don’t know.”
 Follow the same steps on the next window, where you will be asked to enter the average length of your overall cycle.

 - Finally, tap on “Got it!” and “I’m all done” to finish the setup process.

-Once you’ve set up Fitbit’s cycle tracking, you will be taken to the logging calendar.
-If you simply want to log symptoms, you can tap on Log Details in the bottom right corner to enter them.
+Once you’ve set up Fitbit’s cycle tracking, you’ll head to the logging calendar.
+If you want to log symptoms, you can tap on Log Details in the bottom right corner to enter them.

 Adding a period works a bit differently, however.
 To do so, tap on a date.
-It should appear on the bottom of your screen.
+It should appear at the bottom of your screen.
 Tap on the pencil icon next to the date to add your period.
-The length will be based on the average length you provided when first setting up Fitbit female health tracking, but you can adjust it by dragging the pink bar.
+The length will be based on the average length you provided when first setting up Fitbit female health-tracking, but you can adjust it by dragging the pink bar.
 Once you have done that, you will receive period predictions for the next three months.

 Don’t miss: Fitbit Sleep Score: Everything you need to know